DRpandaMD/gcp-certified-associate-cloud-engineer-2020/GoogleKubernetesEngine/GoogleKubernetesEngine.md

 * GCEPersistentDisk PlugIn

 * to use a PV  needs to PV Claim

+* RWO : ReadWriteOnce

+* RWM : ReadWriteMany

+* ROM : ReadOnlyMany

+* not all volumes support all modes

+* a PV can only have one active PVC/AccessMode

 ### Dynamic Provisioning with StorageClasses

 * using storage classes allow for the dynamic creation of PV and binding

+* api provisioner

 ### Storage Classes Demo